MIRC: mIRC scripting

 mIRC's abilities and behaviors can be altered and extended using the embedded mIRC scripting language. mIRC includes its own GUI scripting editor, with help that has been described as "extremely detailed".

 Due to the level of access the language has to a user's computer — for example, being able to rename and delete files — a number of abusive scripts have been made.
 One example of abuse was that executed with the $decode identifier which decodes a given encoded string.
 The issue was reported in August 2001; even five months later, users were still being reported as having fallen prey, tricked into executing commands on their systems which result in "handing control of [their] mIRC over to somebody else".
 This led to changes being made in mIRC version 6.17: according to the author, $decode is now disabled by default, and various other features which can be considered dangerous are now lockable.

+Reception

+mIRC has been downloaded over 40 million times from CNET's Download.com service.
+In 2003, Nielsen/NetRatings ranked mIRC among the top ten most popular Internet applications.